LEARNING ON THE FLY

 - May leave others behind.

 - May irritate others with their need for change.

 - Are likely to change things too often.

-- May view openness as ineffective or being indecisive.
+- May view openness as ineffective or indecisive.

-- May seek out new experiences for the sake of change regardless of the situation.
+- Seek out new experiences for the sake of change regardless of the situation.

 - May not be good at management or straightforward tasks or jobs.

 - Don’t evaluate successes and failures for clues.

 - Historical issues solver.